-Fig. 2 Damping measurements.
-The oscillation of the shaft specimen was measured using a velocity-sensitive laser Doppler vibrometry (LDV). (a) Experimental setup: feather specimen (1), support (2), objective lens (3), video monitor (4), waveform analysis equipthe shaft.
-The test specimens were mechanically fixed at their basal parts in a 3D micro-manipulator.
+In this study, damping tests were performed under room temperature 20°C-22°C and humidity 40%-45%.
+Damping tests were conducted on the basal, middle, and tip segments of the shaft.
+The test specimens were mechanically fixed at their basal parts in a 3D micromanipulator.
 To reduce the oscillation decay and to simplify the frequency analysis, as mentioned earlier, an extra mass (of 2.015 g) was attached at the free distal end of the specimens.
 The specimens were excited to oscillate by releasing from an initial deflection of 15 mm.
-The oscillations were excited in the vertical (perpendicular to the vane) and horizontal (parallel to the vane) directions (Fig. 2b).
-The decaying oscillation velocity was measured using a laser Doppler vibrometer (Polytec, Waldbronn, Germany) (Fig. 2a).
-The experimental setup including the mechanical supporters holding the feather specimen and the laser displacement sensor is shown in Fig. 2a.
+The oscillations were excited in the vertical (perpendicular to the vane) and horizontal (parallel to the vane) directions (Fig. 2B).
+The decaying oscillation velocity was measured using a Laser Doppler Vibrometer (Polytec, Waldbronn, Germany) (Fig. 2A).
+The experimental setup including the mechanical supporters holding the feather specimen and the laser displacement sensor is shown in Fig. 2A.
 The oscillation velocity was recorded with a sampling rate of 5 kHz and observed in one direction, perpendicular or parallel to the vane plane.
-The original experimental recordings were then converted from the analysis software package Spike2 (CED, version 4.24) (Cambridge Electronic Design Limited, Cambridge, England) to the software Origin Pro 8.0 (OriginLab, MA, USA).
+The original experimental recordings were then converted from the analysis software package Spike2 (CED, version 4.24) (Cambridge Electronic Design Limited, Cambridge, England) to the software Origin Pro 8.0 (OriginLab, Massachusetts, USA).

-Feather morphology
+2.3 Feather morphology

 An SEM Hitachi S-4800 (Hitachi High-Technology, Tokyo, Japan) was used at an acceleration voltage of 3 kV to study the feather microstructure at different levels of the shaft.
-Dry samples were attached to aluminum stubs using adhesive tape and then sputter-coated with 8-nm gold-palladium using a Leica EM SCD 500 (Leica Microsystems, Mannheim, Germany).
+Dry samples were attached to aluminum stubs using carbon-containing double-sided adhesive tape and then sputter-coated with 8 nm gold-palladium using a Leica EM SCD 500 (Leica Microsystems, Mannheim, Germany).

-Skyscan 1172 μCT (Bruker microCT, Kontich, Belgium) was used for three-dimensional scanning of shaft specimens (1 primary feather, 8 segments).
-The X-ray voltage and current were set to 40 kV and 250 μA, respectively.
-The NRecon software (SkyScan, Kontich, Belgium) was used to reconstruct structures from the 3D data of μCT scans.
+Skyscan 1172 μ CT (Bruker microCT, Kontich, Belgium) was used for three-dimensional scanning of shaft specimens (1 primary feather, 8 segments).
+The X-ray voltage and current were set to 40 kV and 250 mA, respectively.
+The NRecon software

+(SkyScan, Kontich, Belgium) was used to reconstruct structures from the 3D data of μ CT scans.
 The segmentation was performed using the image analysis software Amira (FEI Visualization Sciences Group, Bordeaux, France).

-Fitting of oscillation curves
+2.4 Fitting of oscillation curves

 In this study, the equation of under-damped oscillations was employed to describe the damping behavior of the shaft.
 For shaft segments with a terminal mass, the oscillations behavior is under-damped.
-The motion of the shaft end can be described by the following equation (Rao 2010):
+The motion of the shaft end can be described by the following equation [24]:

-$$X = Ae^{-\beta t}\cos(\omega t + \varphi) \tag{1}$$

-where X and t are the displacement and time, $\beta$ is the damping coefficient, A is the initial amplitude, $\omega$ is the circular frequency, and $\varphi$ is the phase angle.
+$$X = Ae^{-\beta t}\cos\left(\omega t + \varphi\right) \tag{1}$$ where X and t are the displacement and time, β is the damping coefficient, A is the initial amplitude, ω is the circular frequency, and φ is the phase angle.
 The presence of two vibration modes (frequencies) was observed in experiments on oscillating shaft segments.
-Therefore, a second term for the second vibration mode as well as an offset, $A_0$ , was added to Eq.
+Therefore, a second term for the second vibration mode as well as an offset, A0, was added to Eqn.
 2: